brainandcoglab/UDN_classification_task/README.md

-# UDN Submarine Study 1: Honours 2022 Edition
+# UDN Submarine Study 1: Honours 2023 Edition

-This branch will implement all changes required for two follow-up experiments - fading/TAC and the controls.
+This branch will implement the monochromatic highlight and variable noise levels.

 ## Notes